 TAG Heuer watches may not be as popular in the watch community as brands like Rolex or Patek Philippe.
-But that’s perfectly fine as they all have different types of audience.
-Rolex sells their watches to the general audience while Patek Philippe (PP) takes the high-class route by putting big price tags on their watches.
+But that’s perfectly fine as they all have different types of audiences.
+Rolex sells their watches to the general audience while Patek Philippe (PP) takes the high-class route by putting huge price tags on their watches.

-So just like those two, TAG Heuer sells their watches to another audience entirely.
-One who have their reasons to respect them.
+So, just like those two, TAG Heuer sells their watches to another audience entirely — one who has their reasons to respect them.
 Now, what we’ve done is that we’ve compiled a couple of facts.
 You should allow yourself to see it from the perspective of someone who wears TAG Heuer watches all the time.

 Tip: You can also think of this post as a compilation of the reasons why TAG Heuer watches are even worn at all.
 Seeing as most people go for either of the aforementioned brands (Rolex and PP).

 1: Reached the Totem Pole of the Sports World